Pyrénées-Atlantiques: History

-Originally named Basses-Pyrénées, it is one of the first 83 departments of France created during the French Revolution, on 4 March 1790.
-It was created out of parts belonging to the former greater province of Guyenne and Gascony, as well as the Béarn-Navarre (still, at least nominally, Kingdom of Navarre), meaning the Basques provinces of Basse-Navarre, Labourd, Bayonne (detached a few years before from Labourd) and Soule, as well as Béarn.
+Originally named Basses-Pyrénées, it was one of the 83 departments of France created during the French Revolution, on 4 March 1790.
+It comprised the territories of Labourd and Soule (in the provinces of Guyenne and Gascony), as well as Lower Navarre (still, at least nominally, part of the Kingdom of Navarre) and the Béarn.
+It was initially divided in six districts, with the prefecture at Navarrenx, before being moved to Pau on 14 October 1790.

-The 1790 administrative design brought about the end of native institutions and laws.
+The 1790 administrative reform brought about the end of native institutions and laws.
 All Basque estates representatives from Labourd overtly opposed the new administrative layout since it suppressed their institutions and laws.
 The representatives of Lower Navarre refused to vote in Paris arguing that they were not part of the Kingdom of France; those of Soule voted against.
 The brothers Garat, representing Labourd, eventually voted yes, thinking that it would give them a say in upcoming political decisions.

-On 10 October 1969, Basses-Pyrénées was renamed Pyrénées-Atlantiques.
+In 1800, during the Consulate, the six initial districts were replaced by five arrondissements: Pau, Orthez, Bayonne, Mauléon and Oloron.

+In 1926, as part of a vast reform launched by the government of Raymond Poincaré, the arrondissements of Orthez and Mauléon were abolished, resulting in the three current arrondissements.

+In the 1950s, the Basses-Pyrénées were one of the departments composing the newly created region of Aquitaine.

+In 1969, the name of the department was changed to "Pyrénées-Atlantiques", because the inhabitants of the department found the name of the Basses-Pyrénées pejorative compared to that of the Hautes-Pyrénées.

+On January 1, 2016, the regions of Aquitaine, Poitou-Charentes and Limousin merged to form the Nouvelle-Aquitaine region.

 Geography

-Pyrénées-Atlantiques is part of the Nouvelle-Aquitaine region of Southwestern France.
-It is bordered by the Landes, Hautes-Pyrénées, Gers departments and the Bay of Biscay.
+The southernmost department of Nouvelle-Aquitaine, it is bordered by the departments of Landes, Hautes-Pyrénées and Gers (to the north, east and northeast, respectively), by the Bay of Biscay to the west and by the Spanish provinces of Huesca, Navarre and Gipuzkoa to the south.
 Lac Gentau is located in Pyrénées-Atlantiques, as are the Lacs de Carnau.

+The Pyrenees mountain range crosses the department from east to west from the Col d'Aubisque to the mouth of the Bidasoa at Hendaye.
+The border with Spain follows the Pyrenean chain.

+The highest point is at the Pic Palas (commune of Laruns), in the Balaïtous massif, on the Franco-Spanish border, at 2,974 meters.

+The summit of La Rhune (900 m) is particularly well-known because of its proximity to the coast (about ten kilometers) and its ancient tourist tradition.